-Nick and I have been closely involved with the Geoffrey Roberts Award, an annual international travel bursary for someone in food and/or drink, now administered by the Vintners Company.
+Nick and I were closely involved with the Geoffrey Roberts Award, an annual international travel bursary for someone in food and/or drink, now administered by the Vintners Company.
 In 1999 Nick dreamt up Wine Relief, an initiative designed to raise funds for the admirable work done by Comic Relief improving lives in the UK and Africa.
 Put 'Wine Relief' in the search box to see just how many millions have been raised through wine-related activities.
 He came up with Menu Relief in 2013.

 Since the early years of this century we have also been proud to play a part, on four continents, in the eye-wateringly successful fundraising efforts of Room to Read, an exceptional charity founded by ex-Microsoft John Wood to spread literacy throughout the developing world.
 Wine has played a significant part in generating donations from Room to Read's many generous supporters around the world.

 I'm a Cumbrian, married to a saintly Mancunian (a United fanatic since birth), Nick Lander, who writes about food and restaurants for the Financial Times and is food service consultant to arts organisations such as the Royal Opera House, the South Bank Centre and the Serpentine Gallery and developments such as Argent's at King's Cross and the Bloomberg London building.
 He used to have a restaurant, L'Escargot, in Soho in the 1980s and is the only restaurant critic in the world to have run such a successful restaurant.
 In 2012 he published The Art of the Restaurateur which was an Economist book of the year.
-He is currently writing a second book, On the Menu.
+His second book was On the Menu.
 See his weekly contributions at Nick on restaurants.